roseengineering/workify-for-my-bundler/README.md

-If you use the bundler program in my bundle repo, a bundled module can be run as a web worker using the following call:
+If you use the bundler program in my bundler repo, a bundled module can be run as a web worker using the following call:

      import workify from 'workify';